bakansm/ViTHSD/README.md

 ## Data
 10,000 comments, each comment has 05 targets with three relevant hateful levels.

+## Use the dataset:
+Please find the dataset directly from hugging-face here: https://huggingface.co/datasets/sonlam1102/vithsd.

 ## Publication
 https://arxiv.org/abs/2404.19252
 (Please cite this paper when using the dataset)